ogubristol/bogus_py/README.md

 To submit modifications/additions, please branch and create a merge request.
 For help with this, contact Nick Hall.

-## Pre-processing
+## DXF Pre-processing

-Currently, this package cannot directly handle output files from IRMS software (e.g. `.dxf` files).
+Currently, this package cannot directly handle output files from Thermo IRMS software (e.g. `.dxf` files).
 Handily, the [isoreader](https://isoreader.isoverse.org/index.html) R package has been developed to handle these files, and can export useful data as easy-to-read `.csv`